 How Much Work Is a Rural Home?

 As much as you want it to be!
-While overall maintenance will usually be higher than an average home, for most people it is well worth it.
+While overall maintenance will usually be higher than an average home, it is well worth it for most people.
 Some things you may have to do include…

 - Pest Control, you will probably run into few more critters in a rural house.

 - Clearing growth and trees, living in nature comes with a few drawbacks.
-One being that nature is always growing and it is a chore that will never end,
+One is that nature is always growing, and it is a chore that will never end,

 Is it worth it?

 Yes!
-While the outdoor chores might be more intensive, you have some many upsides.
-From immediate access to hunting and fishing, to the chance to raise your own animals and crops!
+While the outdoor chores might be more intensive, you have many upsides.
+From immediate access to hunting and fishing to the chance to raise your own animals and crops!
 Buying a rural home is a great step towards living the life you want!